By Jody Weisel

-I think my two-stroke decision was smarter than most of the MXA gangs four-stroke choices, because I am a two-stroke guy at heart?albeit one who makes his living racing and testing four-strokes.
+I think my two-stroke decision has been smarter than most of the MXA gangs four-stroke choices, because I am a two-stroke guy at heart—albeit one who makes his living racing and testing four-strokes.
 And I know it was easier for me to build a full-race Yamaha YZ250 than a money sucking four-stroke, because I have built many versions of this bike over my career.
 I know how to make it better in my sleep.
-These are the steps I took to improve MXA‘s Yamaha YZ250.
-These are my steps, you don’t have to follow them, you don’t have to buy any parts?because in stock trim the YZ250 is a “buy-it and race-it” bike.
+These are the steps I took to improve MXA‘s 2014 Yamaha YZ250 — they apply to every YZ250 made over the last five years.
+These are my steps, you don’t have to follow them and you don’t have to buy any parts—because in stock trim the YZ250 is a “buy-it and race-it” bike.
 This is just the stuff I chose to do to my bike based on years of YZ250 experience…not to mention experience with my own personal foibles.

 For me, step one was to build an engine that was fast and powerful but manageable.
 My Chad Reed YZ250 experience taught me that I didn’t need an explosive, race-gas-fueled works engine.
 So, this time, when I asked Mitch to port my YZ250 engine, I turned him down when he offered to give me all the works trickery that I had back in 2008.
 Instead, I told him I wanted Pro Circuit’s custom porting mated to a milled cylinder head that could burn pump gas.
 The engine work, which Mitch did himself, cost $379.95.

-Step two: In 2011, Yamaha went to a global spec on the YZ250.
-This meant less compression in the cylinder head and a 75mm-longer muffler?all in the name of making the bike run on Namibia gas, as well as Beverly Hills gas.
-As it sits on the showroom floor, the 2013-14 Yamaha YZ250?and most of its clone-like brethren back to 2006?pumps out around 46 horsepower.
+In 2011, Yamaha went to a global spec on the YZ250.
+This meant less compression in the cylinder head and a 75mm-longer muffler—all in the name of making the bike run on Namibia gas, as well as Beverly Hills gas.
+As it sits on the showroom floor, the 2013-15 Yamaha YZ250—and most of its clone-like brethren back to 2006 pump out around 46 horsepower.
 I know I said that I wanted a more manageable powerband, but I didn’t want to give up four horses to a KTM 250SX or nine horses to a KX450F in the land rush to the first turn.

 This LightSpeed carbon fiber rear brake scoop may seem like so much foof, but it is based on the scoop that Jean-Michel Bayle used on his works Honda 20 years ago.
 Brake draggers will understand how it works and what it does.

-Step five: I think that the Kayaba SSS suspension is the cat’s meow of production suspension systems?and on the YZ250, it is even better than on the four-strokes.
+I think that the Kayaba SSS suspension is the cat’s meow of production suspension systems and on the YZ250 it is even better than on the four-strokes.
 Why?
 Because the YZ250 is only 218 pounds, and it got spec’d during a more generous R&D time at Yamaha, which meant an 18mm shock shaft and amazingly versatile damping specs.